MichaelJEvan/GForce_2/README.md

 pyuic6 -x GForce_2_UI.ui -o gForce_2_UI.py

 Then run GForce_2.py from the editor/ide.
+The program should display as shown below.

 You will need to install pyqt6 in order to compile the .ui file to a python .py program which allows the Graphical user interface to be generated.
 You don't need to download the gForce_2_UI.py file if you choose to experiment using the pyuic6 command in the terminal since this file will be generated with the pyuic6 command.
 You only need the .ui file.